FED UP WITH THE SAME OLD LEADERSHIP STYLE IN MUSIC?

 But stepping forward as themselves.

+You don’t need to wait for a better boss.
 You get to become the leader you wish you’d had.

-But it starts with knowing your values.
+But it starts with knowing your values, and coaching can help with that.

-One client said,
+One client I worked with recently said,

 So, what matters to you?